OrderFlow by Mentilead Back to Home

 14-day free trial

 The Free plan is a great way to test OrderFlow with real customers before committing.
 When you're ready to remove the badge, unlock saved lists, and get analytics, upgrade to Standard.
-The Plus plan is designed specifically for Shopify Plus merchants who need B2B company integration, catalog pricing, and approval workflows.
+The Standard plan includes B2B market-based catalog pricing for any Shopify plan using Shopify Markets with catalog price lists.
+The Plus plan adds company-based B2B integration with approval workflows, payment terms, and draft orders.

 7. What's Next